ethz-asl/ethzasl_msf/README.md

-ethzasl_modular_sensor_fusion
+ethzasl_msf
 =====================

-time delay compensated single and multi sensor fusion framework based on an EKF
+Time delay compensated single and multi sensor fusion framework based on an EKF.
+Please see the wiki for more information: https://github.com/ethz-asl/ethzasl_msf/wiki